RunesRepoHub/GSCP/README.md

 ## Docker Setup

-1. Create Dockerfiles for the Node.js app, PostgreSQL database and the web interface.
+1. Create Dockerfiles for the Node.js app, PostgreSQL database and the web interface. - [x]

 2. Set up Docker Compose for orchestrating the containers.